GoogleChrome/kino/src/api/04-enhancements/10-encrypted-media-extensions.md

   fragmented.mp4 encrypted.mp4
 ```

 **Note:** The example above uses two different keys.
-One encrypts the video track (track #1), the other encrypts audio (track #2).
+One encrypts the video track (track #1) and the other encrypts audio (track #2).

 Now your MP4 file is encrypted and ready to be played back in the browser using the [Encrypted Media Extensions API].

 ## Encrypted Media Extensions API usage

-When web browsers download the `encrypted.mp4` file, they will figure out the file is encrypted.
+When web browsers download the `encrypted.mp4` file, they will determine the file is encrypted.
 The [PSSH box] included in the MP4 file also contains list of IDs of keys necessary to decrypt the video.

-This information is sent to the ClearKey CDM, which in turn requests a license – i.e. the actual keys – from our application.
-In our case the decryption keys are stored in the application as plain text.
+This information is sent to the ClearKey CDM, which in turn requests a license (i.e. the actual keys) from our application.
+In our case, the decryption keys are stored as plain text in the application.

-This allows us to satisfy the license request directly without the use of any license server.
+This allows us to directly satisfy the license request without the use of any license server.

 ```js
 /**